selinadeng/ethereum-lab2/README.md

 13. Bob attempts to send 10 tokens to Donna.
 Show the truffle console command and the transaction receipt or any errors that may occur.

 14. Alice sends 100 tokens to the contract without increasing the totalSupply.
 She also sets the buy price to 1 ether and the sell price to 2 ether.
-Paste here the truffle console commands and the transaction receipts.
+Paste here the truffle console commands and the transaction receipts.

 15. Show the command to query the contract's ether balance (not the token balance).
 Also, show the ether balance.